GE Condensate Drainage Failure

 Steps:

-• Check installation tilt: For window units, ensure the unit is slightly tilted downward toward the outside so water flows outdoors.
+• Check installation tilt: For window units, ensure the unit is slightly tilted downward toward the outside so that water flows outdoors.

-• Check drain pan integrity: If the plastic or metal pan is cracked or rusted through, replace the drain pan assembly.
+• Check drain pan integrity: If the plastic or metal pan is cracked or rusted through, replace the entire drain pan assembly.

 Advertisements